-The disclosures of shareholdings above are in accordance with the accounting standards which require disclosure of shares held directly, indirectly or beneficially by each key management person, a close member of the family of that person, or an entity over which either of these persons have, directly or indirectly, control, joint control or significant influence (as defined under Accounting Standard AASB 124 Related Party Disclosures).
+Note: The disclosures of shareholdings above are in accordance with the accounting standards which require disclosure of shares held directly, indirectly or beneficially by each key management person, a close member of the family of that person, or an entity over which either of these persons have, directly or indirectly, control, joint control or significant influence (as defined under Accounting Standard AASB 124 Related Party Disclosures).

-(8) Voting and Comments on the Remuneration Report at the 2018 AGM
+(8) Voting and Comments on the Remuneration Report at the 2021 AGM

-At the Company's most recent (2020) AGM, a resolution to adopt the prior year (2020) Remuneration Report was put to a vote and passed unanimously on a show of hands with the proxies received also indicating majority (74.9%) support in favour of adopting the Remuneration Report.
+At the Company's most recent (2021) AGM, a resolution to adopt the prior year (2021) Remuneration Report was passed on a poll with 76.33% of votes in favour of adopting the Remuneration Report.
 15